 Types of Bankruptcy

-Chapter 7 is also known as straight bankruptcy.
-It can be used for both for personal bankruptcy and the closing of a business.
-When a debtor simply does not have the necessary income or assets to pay creditors, Chapter 7 comes into play.
+Chapter 7 can be used for both for personal bankruptcy and the closing of a business.
+When a debtor simply does not have the necessary income or assets to pay creditors, Chapter 7 may be the right option.